akash-ahana/autopilot-fms-be/readme.txt

 -create a step id
--create a fms id as well****************************************** -steps - start time - by default previous steps actual date time (for now ignore the start time) -T-X --> duration is some , start time is not previous step time , dropdown i need send all the date time formats as options
+-create a fms id as well****************************************** -steps - start time - by default previous steps actual date time (for now ignore the start time) -T-X --> duration is some , start time is not previous step time , dropdown i need send all the date time formats as options -- T is date time and x is number*hr or d

 --location was is not required
+--how - (checklist , reference, none) - either of these 3